sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 A computer's operating system uses namespaces to split up the computer's resources, such as CPU and RAM.
 Namespaces help isolate processes from one another.

-One of the first processes that starts when a computer botts is `systemd`. `systemctl <option> <service>` allows to interact with the `systemd` process.
+One of the first processes that starts when a computer boots is `systemd`. `systemctl <option> <service>` allows to interact with the `systemd` process.
 The four options we can use with this command are start, stop, enable, and disable.

 Processes can either run in the foreground or in the background.
 Processes that run in the background allow us to continue running further commands while waiting for that process to complete.
 A process can be backgrounded by adding the `&` operator to the command.
 A backgrounded process can be brought back to the foreground using `fg`.